How to Fix Lumpy Acrylic Paint

 One way to smooth out your paint is to add a layer of gesso before you start painting.
 Gesso is a white liquid primer that will help to create a smooth surface for your paint to adhere to.
 You can apply gesso with a brush or roller and let it dry before beginning to paint.

-Surprise facts: How Long Does It Take Acrylic Paint to Dry
+Surprise facts: How to Keep Acrylic Paint Wet Longer

 another way to achieve a smooth surface is by sanding down your painting surface before beginning to paint.
 This will create an even surface for the paint to cling onto and will minimize the appearance of any bumps.
 Once you have applied your gesso or sanded down your surface, you are ready to start painting!